FairwindsOps/rbac-manager/README.md

 ### As part of a CI Workflow

 Ideally RBAC manager will be used in a CI workflow.
-We provide a `-ci` image with every release that includes some helpful dependencies for continuous integration.
+In addition to our standard Docker images, we provide a secondary image  with each release that includes some helpful dependencies for continuous integration.
 There is a working example of what this could look like in `examples/ci`.

+## Future Plans

+We're very interested in implementing this with a Kubernetes operator pattern.
+Instead of a single update task, this operator would run on each cluster and listen for changes to custom configuration resources.

 ## License
 Apache License 2.0